Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 If you want the most important “timing mismatch” foundation behind this, start with the flagship guide in this cluster:

-The three levers that decide battery value
+The three levers that decide battery payback

 A battery’s payback is driven by a small set of levers.
 Get these right and the decision becomes much clearer.